 Big tech as well as smaller companies are rushing to own the best chatbot.
 This almost maniacal obsession with possessing an all knowing chatbot is sweeping across industries and geographies.

-Microsoft has been making ‘multibillion dollar investments’ in the ChatGPT maker OpenAI, relationship that began in 2019 with a US$1 billion investment.
+Microsoft has been making ‘multibillion dollar investments’ in the ChatGPT maker OpenAI, a relationship that began in 2019 with a US$1 billion investment.
 Its Microsoft’s supercomputers that are powering OpenAI’s artificial intelligence systems.
 In February, Microsoft rolled out a premium Teams messaging offering backed by ChatGPT with the aim of simplifying meetings.

 Where will this battle end?
 Will we finally have the perfect chatbot?
 Or will they get naughtier and naughtier in the playground that is the Internet?